 Because there are so many different neuroses, there are also a number of symptoms associated with them, though these vary according to the condition.
 Some of the more common symptoms include:

 Neuroses can be summed up more generally as an impediment preventing a person from properly adapting to his or her environment.
-Sadly, it may be difficult or even impossible for a person suffering from neurosis to cope with change.
-These individuals also find it difficult to be happy because their condition creates such fear and anxiety that they feel like they can't truly experience life as it was meant to be.
+Sadly, it may be difficult or even impossible for a person living with neurosis to cope with change.
+These individuals also find it difficult to be happy because their condition creates such fear and anxiety that they feel like they can’t truly experience life as it was meant to be.

 Even when they want to get better, many people feel embarrassed by their neuroses or fear the stigma associated with neuroses, so they delay getting help or avoid it altogether.
-According to an article in the International Review of Psychiatry, at least 25 percent of the people suffering from a neurotic disorder choose not to get help.
-If you're part of this group, know that you're not alone in your neuroses.
+According to an article in the International Review of Psychiatry, at least 25 percent of the people living with a neurotic disorder choose not to get help.
+If you’re part of this group, know that you’re not alone in your neuroses.
 Every single human being has one more or neuroses, but some are more serious than others.
 When it starts to interfere with your quality of life, you need to get help.

 Treating a Neurotic Disorder

 Many people try to combat their neuroses on their own, but sometimes they need to work with a mental help professional.
-If you're in this situation, there is absolutely no shame in seeking help.
+If you’re in this situation, there is absolutely no shame in seeking help.
 Talk to your doctor, so they can refer you to the appropriate person.
-There are several different treatments for people suffering from a neurosis, all of which can be administered by a licensed psychologist or psychiatrist.
+There are several different treatments for people with neurosis, all of which can be administered by a licensed psychologist or psychiatrist.
 These include:

 You may also be interested in trying a creative therapy that uses art or music to combat invasive and negative thoughts.